dmytkost/HAZOP2RDF/docs/050_verification.md

 ----------------------------------------------------------------
 TOTAL                                249     14    94%
 ```

+The coverage report above shows the detailed information about the tests results.

+The code coverage value varies around 94%.
+The value depends on the state of the Fuseki server.
+It increases if the Fuseki server is running and there is pre-uploaded data on the server.

 The user can also generate a coverage report in HTML and easily discover the missing statements.
 See [Appendix](#appendix) section for HTML coverage report example.